 Keep our kids reaching for new heights.

-Saturday Science needs YOUR support.
-The JA Woollam Foundation has issued a challenge grant and we need to raise $40,000 by the end of March or miss out on this funding opportunity!
-Please help this amazing program where hands-on physics experiments spark students' curiosity and inspire a love of STEM.
-Taughted by UNL Physics Professors, kids spend 4 Saturdays in the spring learning about physics.
-To support this amazing hands-on learning experience, click below.
+Thank you for your support!
+Donors, in conjunction with the JA Woollam Foundation challenge grant, raised $40,000 to fund this amazing program where hands-on physics experiments spark students' curiosity and inspire a love of STEM.
+Taught by UNL Physics Professors, kids spend 4 Saturdays in the spring learning about physics.
+To learn more about Saturday Science, click below.

 The Sue and Roger Kirby Science Enhancement Fund is a resource for students and educators seeking funding for hands-on research projects.
 Students learn the scientific process through experiments, and explore the world around them through science!

 Family Literacy aims to help students and parents of all cultures learn imporant English language literacy skills.
 Last year, the program helped 120 students and 120 parents learn these skills, and 97% of participants thought that the program had made a significant difference!
 In addition to language skills, the Family Literacy program helps parents understand the importance of supporting their children's education.